astropy/astropy/docs/install.rst

 which will install into a default directory in your home directory.

-External C libraries
+External C Libraries
 ^^^^^^^^^^^^^^^^^^^^

-The Astropy source ships with the C source code of a number of libraries.
-By default, these internal copies are used to build Astropy.
+The `astropy` source ships with the C source code of a number of libraries.
+By default, these internal copies are used to build `astropy`.
 However, if you wish to use the system-wide installation of one of those libraries, you can pass one or more of the ``--use-system-X`` flags to the ``setup.py build`` command.

-For example, to build Astropy using the system `libexpat
+For example, to build `astropy` using the system `libexpat
 <http://www.libexpat.org/>`_, use::

     python setup.py build --use-system-expat